chrisjg3/main/README.md

 ## Coming Features:

 I am revisiting this code after spending a while on other projects.
-It is currently very disorganized and inefficient (since it was built when I was first learning Python.)
+I am currently in the process of applying my new skills to it.
+I have already made it a bit more commented and organized.
+I am very excited to split the code up into functionality and make it look great!

 The paper trader does work, but expect a lot of changes and rearrangements in the coming weeks.

-I will be dividing up the code to help with debugging, adding a GUI, and changing how the program runs to stop the redudencies.
+I will be dividing up the code to help with debugging/functionality, adding a GUI, and finishing that trading bot.

 ## Using the program: